By Andy Taylor

 Raising heifer calves is the second largest annual expense to a dairy farm.
-This accounts to approximately 20 to 30% your business production cost, after feed.
-Heifers are the future of the herd, however they are producing no income until they reach the first lactation.
+This accounts for approximately 20 to 30% of your business production cost, after feed.
+Heifers are the future of the herd, however, they are producing no income until they reach the first lactation.
 Therefore, it is essential for them to have the most advantageous start, to repay your investment with higher milk production and longevity.

-To ensure the best start in life, calves must have access to top quality colostrum.
+To ensure the best start in life, calves must have access to top-quality colostrum.
 This provides antibodies, crucial for protection against conditions such as pneumonia and scour.
-Recent research from the University of Minnesota. have initiated the five “Qs” of colostrum management which include:
+Research from the University of Minnesota have initiated the five “Qs” of colostrum management which include:

 - Quality of colostrum fed (Goal: IgG > 50 g/L)

 - Quantity of colostrum fed (Goal: 10 percent of birth weight at first feeding)

 - Quickness of the first colostrum feeding (Goal: within 1-2 hours of birth)

 - SQueeky clean (bacterial contamination) (Goal: < 100,000 cfu/ml total bacteria count and <10,000 cfu/ml fecal coliform count)

 - Quantifying (monitoring) passive transfer (Goal: ≥ 90 percent of calves with blood serum TP ≥ 5 g/dl)